 Electrocution accidents are the third-leading cause of death among construction workers, according to the Occupational Safety and Health Administration (OSHA).
-Additionally, there are thousands more that do survive, but suffer significant injuries.
-At Greenberg & Ruby, LLP, our attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
-Reach us through our contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.
+Additionally, there are thousands more that do survive but suffer significant injuries.
+At Greenberg And Ruby Injury Attorneys, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims and their families pursue full justice and maximum compensation.
+Reach them through their contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.

 The severity of electrocution accidents can be life changing, depending on the type and amount of electrical current, and the parts of the body affected.
 If the electrocution is not fatal, it may result in one or more of the following injuries:

 - Severe burns on the body parts which came into contact with electricity, and which touched the ground.

 - Internal organ damage, which can lead to difficulty breathing or cardiac arrest.